What is adaptive learning? Definition, examples, and tips

 2. Personalized content

-Once the system has assessed the learning level, it gets to work: the content is tailored to the learners.
+Once the system has assessed the learning level, it gets to work; the content is tailored to the learners.
 Those who easily master the first tasks receive more demanding challenges.
 Those who need more practice get additional support at a simpler level.

 Example in the workplace: